Cos'è il Cashmere e perché è così prezioso e costoso? - Lanaioli

 After purchasing Made in Italy spinning and manufacturing garments, known for their mastery in knitwear, it is important to take care of these precious and exclusive garments.
 With the right care, they can last for many years.

-It is important to keep cashmere garments safe from moths by placing dedicated products in the wardrobes and drawers.
-The garments must be washed carefully in cold water (lukewarm at most) and strictly by hand, using natural soaps.
-We provide some tips for keeping your cashmere sweater beautiful and lasting forever in our blog.
+It is important to keep cashmere garments safe from moths by placing dedicated products in wardrobes and drawers.
+Garments should be washed carefully in cold water (at most lukewarm) and strictly by hand, using natural soaps .
+We provide some advice on how to keep your cashmere sweater beautiful and long-lasting on our blog.

 Pure Virgin Cashmere or Regenerated Cashmere, what are the differences?

-As we wrote in our article on the topic of differences between Virgin Cashmere and Regenerated Cashmere, these are essentially in the fiber production methods.
-The pure Cashmere fiber comes from the underfleece of the Hircus goat and is then sent to the carding, spinning and processing processes in the knitwear laboratories.
-The regenerated cashmere it is obtained by recovering and selecting waste fabrics or clothing to transform them into regenerated yarns.
+As we wrote in our article on the topic of the differences between Virgin Cashmere and Regenerated Cashmere , these are essentially in the methods of production of the fiber.
+The pure Cashmere fiber comes from the undercoat of the Capra Hircus and is then sent to the carding, spinning and processing processes in the knitwear laboratories.
+Regenerated cashmere is obtained by recovering and selecting waste fabrics or garments to transform them into regenerated yarns.

 Cashmere Rigenerato Lanaioli da filiera eco compatibile e sostenibile